Start9Labs/docs/src/service-guides/lightning/README.md

 LNbits core is a powerful wallet accounts system you can use to create secure sub-wallets on top of LND or CLN, allowing you to be an "Uncle Jim" to friends and family.
 Extremely extensible, it can also provide a wide range of other features like connecting bolt cards or ATMs.
 (More on [LNbits](https://lnbits.com/))

-- [Connect to LNbits wallets](./lnbits/) – Create and connect to a walled-off wallet in a layer above your lightning network implementation of CLN or LND.
+- [LNbits guides](https://github.com/Start9Labs/lnbits-startos/blob/update/040/docs/instructions.md) – Create and connect to a walled-off wallet in a layer above your lightning network implementation of CLN or LND.